Skip to main content

 The reviewer’s decision ultimately stands.
 They hold the keys to your organisation’s policies and are the foundational source of what is compliant in your context.
 Disagreements should usually be resolved through comments and conversation on the promotion itself, not by overriding the decision.

 Escalation is by exception, not a routine route.
-It is used when there is genuine grey area that needs legal or specialist input, or where a marketing admin needs to formally accept risk on a specific change request.
+It is used when there is genuine grey area that needs legal or specialist input, or where an Uploader user with Risk Accepting permissions needs to formally accept risk on a specific change request.
 It is not a way to challenge a reviewer’s standard call.The Escalate button is also not enabled for every organisation.
 If your workspace does not show it, escalations are not part of your configured workflow.
 Speak to your workspace admin or contact Adclear support if you think it should be enabled.

 Full mechanics of uploading, choosing the right upload type, and submitting promotions for review.